wavemaker/docs/learn/app-development/wavemaker-overview/faqs-11-beta.md

 ### Will the WaveMaker 11 beta release impact the existing projects?

-No, it will not impact, but the projects will still be running on Java 8.
+No, it will not impact, but the projects will still run on Java 8.
 Migration has to be initiated explicitly.
-Your existing deployments, including Demo and Phase will continue to work like before.
+Your existing deployments, including Demo and Phase, will continue to work like before.

 Follow the migration guide for more information.

 ### Which version project gets created when creating a new project?

-From WaveMaker 11 beta onwards when you create a new project:
+From WaveMaker 11 beta onwards, when you create a new project:

 1. It creates a WaveMaker 11.x project by default.
 2. Default Mobile Apps are React Native.